anton-shipulin/RUSCADASEC.COM/README.md

 # RUSCADASEC
-RUSCADASEC is an independent non-profit initiative on developing the open Russian-speaking international community of industrial cyber security / ICS / SCADA cyber security professionals
+RUSCADASEC is an independent non-profit initiative on developing the open Russian-speaking international community of industrial/operational technology cybersecurity professionals

 The initiative objectives are to raise the awareness and expertise of security and industrial automation specialists, to facilitate professional networking between specialists and organizations, to promote a security market, to develop relationship with like-minded foreign communities and increase general level of cybersecurity in industrial companies as a main goal